WebOfTrustInfo/rwot1-sf/final-documents/README.md

 Today’s Internet places control of online identities into the hands of third-parties.
 Email addresses, usernames, and website domains are borrowed or "rented" through DNS, X.509, and social networks.
 This results in severe usability and security challenges Internet-wide.
 This paper describes a possible alternate approach called decentralized public key infrastructure (DPKI), which returns control of online identities to the entities they belong to.
 By doing so, DPKI addresses many usability and security challenges that plague traditional public key infrastructure (PKI).
 DPKI has advantages at each stage of the PKI life cycle.
 It makes permissionless bootstrapping of online identities possible and provides for the simple creation of stronger SSL certificates.
 In usage, it can help “Johnny” to finally encrypt thanks to its relegation of public key management to secure decentralized datastores.
 Finally, it includes mechanisms to recover lost or compromised identifiers.

-* Lead Paper Editor: Greg Slepak
+* Lead Paper Editor: Greg Slepak, Drummond Reed

 ### Smart Signatures
 _A White Paper from Rebooting the Web of Trust_